Occupational Exposure

 Asbestosis, a progressive lung scarring disease, develops as inhaled asbestos fibers cause chronic inflammation and fibrosis within lung tissue.
 HVAC technicians with significant cumulative exposure frequently develop asbestosis that progresses over years, causing progressive breathing difficulty, persistent cough, and reduced work capacity.

-Lung cancer develops at significantly elevated rates in asbestos-exposed workers, particularly among those with smoking history.
-HVAC technicians exposed to asbestos face lung cancer risk multiplied by asbestos exposure independent of smoking status, though smoking further increases cancer development probability.
+Lung cancer develops at significantly elevated rates in exposed workers, particularly among those with smoking history.
+HVAC technicians who encountered the substance face lung cancer risk multiplied by their occupational exposure independent of smoking status, though smoking further increases cancer development probability.

-"HVAC technicians diagnosed with mesothelioma typically have 15-25 year histories of substantial asbestos exposure during their peak career years.
-The latency between exposure cessation and diagnosis is frequently 20-40 years, meaning workers are often retired or in late career when diagnosed with fatal illness directly attributable to occupational exposures they encountered decades earlier."
+"HVAC technicians diagnosed with mesothelioma typically have 15-25 year histories of substantial occupational exposure during their peak career years.
+The latency between exposure cessation and diagnosis is frequently 20-40 years, meaning workers are often retired or in late career when diagnosed with fatal illness directly attributable to the fibers they encountered decades earlier."

 — Dr. Samuel Rodriguez, Mesothelioma Specialist, Johns Hopkins Medical Center